hyunwooOpa/PAROL6-ROS2-MOVEIT-Jazzy/README.md

 # PAROL6-ROS2-MOVEIT

 This repository provides ROS 2 MoveIt 2 integration for the [PAROL6](https://github.com/PCrnjak/PAROL6-Desktop-robot-arm) 6-DOF open-source robotic arm.
 It includes a simulation demo, URDF models, and launch files for testing and planning.
-This is forked repository from the original version (https://github.com/PCrnjak/PAROL6-ROS2-MOVEIT?tab=readme-ov-file) to migrate the source code to Ubuntu 24.04 and ROS2 Jazzy.
+This is a forked repository from the original version [PAROL6](https://github.com/PCrnjak/PAROL6-ROS2-MOVEIT?tab=readme-ov-file) to migrate the source code to make compatible with Ubuntu 24.04 and ROS2 Jazzy.

 ![PAROL6 Demo](MEDIA/PAROL6_moveit_gif.gif)